Saturday, 20 December 2025

 In the last five years in particular, Australia has made some genuine policy gains with respect to literacy instruction and numeracy is (finally) starting to catch up.
 More and more sectors and schools are “on the bus” with respect to evidence-based (explicit) instruction, and their NAPLAN data finally breaks through to reflect the sustained and focused efforts of large numbers of people.
 It’s not uncommon for growth to be evident to teachers and parents before it reaches the threshold of changing the numbers and colours in NAPLAN data.
 And when it does, it is validating and affirming, in the same way that when our champion sportspeople display focus and sustained hard work (often out of everyone else’s sight until they “come from nowhere”) to produce wins, trophies and premierships for their teams.

 NAPLAN data reports on individuals and teams simultaneously – parents receive data about their individual child, and schools and systems are looking at data derived from the work of teaching and support teams.
-Increasingly, as with sport, schools are enagaing coaches to support the work of their teachers and upskill them "on the field".
+Increasingly, as with sport, schools are engaging coaches to support the work of their teachers and upskill them "on the field".

 Where once the media were criticised by teacher unions and professional bodies, as well as by education academics for publishing “doom and gloom” stories about NAPLAN results, now they are under fire for publishing stories about schools that have shown significant improvement, often against the odds, given their ICSEA and all that this entails – see here and here.